Virtual data room for features hero.

 Virtual data room use cases.

-As a startup founder, you'll most likely encounter VDRs during investor due diligence and early M&A conversations.
-But setting one up proactively - before a raise - signals you're organized, which matters more than most founders realize.
+As a business owner, you'll most likely encounter VDRs during due diligence, serious deals, and M&A conversations.
+But setting one up proactively before a raise, signals you're organized, which matters more than most companies realize.

 What is the main function of a virtual data room?